Getting Started

 The default context can also be switched back and forth for future islectl executions via

-islectl set-context stage
+islectl config use-context stage

 Updating islectl